 It is also hard for me then to have sympathy when Europeans grumble about “the music industry being centered in America” and “European singers never having a chance”.

 Because if most of what you are buying is music from American and British singers, frankly, you are one of those people creating that reality, and you only have yourself to blame.

 Start with these six European singers

 So, where is all this going today?
-Because, if you have read what I write for any length of time, I’m sure you know I always have a purpose.
+Because, if you have read what I write for any length of time, I am sure you know I usually have a purpose.

-It’s nothing more than a short announcement that, in future, you can expect to see and hear a lot more European singers on Leo Sigh than you will those from America and the UK.
+My purpose with this is nothing more than an announcement that, in future, you can expect to see and hear a lot more European singers on Leo Sigh than you will those from America and the UK.

 Because singers from those two countries already have a million websites writing about and supporting them.
 Isn’t it about time European singers had a place where they received as much support?